Guide ยท Financial Calculator

 Result โ†’ PMT โ‰ˆ $2,076 / month

-Over 30 years you'll pay roughly $747,000 in total โ€” meaning about $427,000 goes to interest.
-That's a useful number to have in mind when comparing loan options.
+Over 30 years you'll pay roughly $747,000 in total โ€” meaning about $427,000 goes to interest on a $320,000 loan.
+That's a useful number to have in mind when comparing loan options or deciding whether to put a larger down payment down.

 Example: 15-year mortgage (same loan)